-With respect to 'energy positive', RSG's ambition is to reach zero-emissions in 2030 for its own activities at airports in the Netherlands.
+With respect to 'energy positive', RSG's ambition is to reach zero-emissions in 2030 for its own activities at airports, including ground support operations at airside done by third parties, in the Netherlands.
 Measures to achieve this include zero-emissions mobility through the phasing out of fossil fuel for the RSG owned vehicle fleet and for ground support equipment used by ground handling companies in their operations; energy-positive buildings by phasing out natural gas and improving energy efficiency; and generating renewable energy through solar power generation at RSG's airports in the Netherlands.